Beloth/Ostston-Work/Notes/Next Session.md

       * DC 18+ Ostston

  ### Travel to Ostston

  #### Bandit encounter

+ * See wheel tracks and foot prints leads way from the main road.
+ * Investigation check dc 10+
+   * Maybe 5+ different foot prints all ontop of each other
+   * Wagon being chased?

+  * Survivalbilty check to track, dc 12
- Perception Check DC14
+ +* Perception Check DC14

- You hear coarse laughter and joking
+    * You hear coarse laughter and joking then suddenly there is a loud sizzling like noise, loud cursing and a thump of a body hitting the ground

- Ahead you see a group of roughly dressed men searching through several dead bodies and a wagon.
+* Ahead you see a group of roughly dressed men searching through several dead bodies and a wagon.
- The wagon's horse has also been killed
+  * The wagon's horse has also been killed
+  * 4 bodies

  ##### After combat

- Investigation check DC 10
+ * Investigation check DC 10

- There is a symbol carved into the wagon.
-3 W (Winyfred's Wonderous Wares) 2 dead guards - 1 gold 20 silver in total
+   * There is a symbol carved into the wagon.
+3 W (Winyfred's Wonderous Wares)
+   * 2 dead guards - 1 gold 20 silver in total
- Dead merchant - 1 manifest.
-Winyfred's Wonderous Wares.
-Sold magical items, potions in Highcastle, mainly to the guard.
-Bought several spell componants. +500g
+   * Dead merchant - 1 manifest.
+   * 1 dead bandit - apart from those the party killed
+     * Closer inspection - Charred body, whisps of smoke curling up.
+     * Investigation check dc 10
+       * Appears to be shocked to death and is lying over a chest
+     * Chest is relatively small, 2ft X 1ft x 1/2ft high
+       * Has the same 3 W symbol as the wagon.
+       * Investigation check dc 12
+         * No obvious lock or anyway to open it.
+         * Has a circluar indentation like the inverse of a seal... a signet ring maybe
+         * If someone tries to force it open will do 2d8 lightning damage.

- Investigation to see if you can find the gold.
-Chest under the seat of the wagon Wagon has a broken wheel.
+* Wagon has a broken wheel.
 Unlikely you'll be able to move the wagon without help
+* Several large crates/barrels on the wagon.
+  * Looking inside there are several lesser expensive spell components

+### Ostston

+* Entering the city from the southern enterance
+* Perception check from those who have grown up in cities
+  * Yojimbo, Branton.
+  * DC 14
+    * There is a air of distrust.
+People moving quickly around without speaking with each other, eyes down.
+    * Groups af armed people, not the City Guard, "patroling" the streets.
+    * Notice a stand off between 2 of the groups which another larger group of arms men break up
+    * The thugs have been brought in by various merchant and craftsmen guilds to protect their property.
+The Armsmen where brought in my several Lords (mainly Tanafrey) to booster the guard.
+    * Temple guards brought in to protect temple land.

+* Seek out Major Tharin of the guard
+  * He is the 2nd in charge of the guard here in Ostston.
+Usually found at the Guard Headquarters (9 on map)
+  * He will take the "evidence"
+  * Has been informed of the death of Lord Greynoot.

+##### Bar fight

+* Thugs take a dislike to Kairon due to him being a Tiefling